invider/collider.jam/README.md

 It just runs the jam server without opening a web browser, as *jam play* does.

-But it is more convenient to run in development mode while developing:
+But when it comes to development, it's much better to run in the _debug mode_:

 ```
 jam -d
 ```

-That enables hot reload and help metadata among other things.
+That enables hot reload of changes and help metadata among other things.

 Run *Collider.JAM* with -d option, then open the browser at http://localhost:9999